Stephen King’s ‘It’ To Be Rated R, But How Will It Tackle Its X-Rated Scene?

 — Dirtees (@DirteesShop) February 10, 2017

 The scene takes place after the Stephen King tale’s climax, when the “Losers Club,” as is the self-proclaimed name of the book’s group of antagonists, are wandering the dark sewers beneath their hometown.
-Beverly Marsh, the only female out of the seven Losers (who are, at the time, children of around 10 years old) decides that, for reasons too complex to explain to anyone who hasn’t read King’s book, it would be a good idea for each of the group members to strip naked and for each of the boys to take turns having sex with her.
+Beverly Marsh, the only female out of the seven Losers (who are, at the time, children of around 10-years-old) decides that, for reasons too complex to explain to anyone who hasn’t read King’s book, it would be a good idea for each of the group members to strip naked and for each of the boys to take turns having sex with her.

 Stephen King has never been one to shy away from difficult topics in his writing, and so he did not hold back prolonging the scene and making it more vivid by adding awkward dialogue and detailed descriptions of emotions.
 If you’re curious about the scene itself, take a look at the excellent explanation in the latter half of this post about Stephen King’s It from The Quappas.

 Just writing briefly about the objectionable (even by Stephen King standards) scene in this article is not easy, and one can only imagining that broaching the subject in a visual form like the screen would be nearly impossible.
-As an earlier report from The Inquisitr stated, the upcoming adaptation of Stephen King’s dark masterpiece has secured an “R” rating, but, even so, can it possibly touch something as contestable as what is essentially a children’s gangbang?
+As an earlier report from the Inquisitr stated, the upcoming adaptation of Stephen King’s dark masterpiece has secured an “R” rating, but even so, can it possibly touch something as contestable as what is essentially a children’s gangbang?

 NOT TODAY SEWER CLOWN!!! #StephenKing #it #WeAllFloatDownHere #Tupelo pic.twitter.com/jKw81fcBsK